 5. At this next sign, take a right and follow the yellow markers along the boardwalks for 100 metres until you reach the top of Lud’s Church on your right.

 6. Descend into the chasm.
 It’s steep and rocky in places, and in wet weather it can be slippy, so take your time.
-You will notice is suddenly becomes much darker.
+You will notice it suddenly becomes much darker.

 7. It’s a 100 meter walk through Lud’s Church, but allow time to explore.
-Seeing the trees cling on at the top is fascinating, and our boys found little hiding places in the rocks.
+Seeing the trees cling on at the top is fascinating, and kids will love finding little hiding places in the rocks.

 8. As you venture out of Lud’s Church, take the turning to the left and follow this path for 300 metres until you reach another sign.
 To the right leads on to Gradbach car park, but you continue straight on.